Google Ads Keyword Match Types: What Are They?

 Advantages of Using Broad Match Keywords

-• Can have low Cost Per Click (CPC) – Broad match keywords may generate longer-tail search terms that are less common, so they cost less to bid on.
+- Can have low Cost Per Click (CPC) – Broad match keywords may generate longer-tail search terms that are less common, so they cost less to bid on.
+You can learn more about how to maximise Google Ads Campaigns with the right bidding strategy.

 Disadvantages of Using Broad Match Keywords